RoCOCO: Robustness Benchmark of MS-COCO to Stress-test Image-Text Matching Models: Experiments and Results

-We compare 14 state-of-the-art Vision-Language (VL) models, whose trained weights are available to the public.
-They can be categorized into two groups; large-scale vision-language(VL) pre-training and visual semantic embedding groups.
-Large-scale VL pre-training group includes CLIP with ViT-B/32, ViT-B/16 and ViT/L14 backbones~\cite{ref:clip_2021}, fine-tuned ALBEF~\cite{ref:albef_2021}, and zero-shot and fine-tuned BLIP with ViT-B and ViT-L backbones~\cite{ref:li_blip_2022}.
+\textbf{Models for Evaluation.} We compare 14 state-of-the-art Image-Text Matching (ITM) models, whose trained weights are available to the public.
+They can be categorized into two groups; large-scale vision-language (VL) pre-training and visual semantic embedding groups.
+Large-scale VL pre-training group includes CLIP with ViT-B/32, ViT-B/16 and ViT-L/14 backbones~\cite{ref:clip_2021}, fine-tuned ALBEF~\cite{ref:albef_2021}, and zero-shot and fine-tuned BLIP with ViT-B and ViT-L backbones~\cite{ref:li_blip_2022}.
 While `zero-shot' and `fine-tuned' models are both pre-trained on large-scale datasets, `zero-shot' refers to not being fine-tuned with COCO train set.
+Visual semantic embedding group includes models using region features based on bottom-up attention~\cite{ref:bottomup_2018} and SCAN~\cite{ref:scan_2018}: VSRN~\cite{ref:li_vsrn_2019}, SAF, SGR~\cite{ref:sgraf_2021}, and VSE$\infty$~\cite{ref:chen_vse_infty_2021}.